-- 1.1 The first national pension scheme specially designed for Firefighters was introduced in 1926.
-As with all occupational pension schemes, the rules of the Firefighters' Pension Scheme are reviewed and amended from time to time to reflect changes in the nature of the service, and society as a whole.
-This report explains the key rules of the pension scheme as set out in the Firefighters' Pension Scheme (England) Order 2006 and referred to here as "the New Firefighters' Pension Scheme" or "NFPS".
-It came into effect on 6 April 2006.
-The previous Scheme the Firefighters' Pension Scheme 1992 continues in force for Firefighters who were serving before that date and who wish to remain members of that Scheme. - 1.2 The NFPS is a statutory, public service pension scheme made under section 34 of the Fire and Rescue Services Act 2004.
+- 1.1 As with all occupational pension schemes, the rules of the Firefighters' Pension Scheme are reviewed and amended from time to time to reflect changes in the nature of the service, and society as a whole.
+This report explains the key rules of "the New Firefighters' Pension Scheme" or "NFPS".
+It came into effect on 6 April 2006 in England and 2007 in Wales.
+The previous Scheme the Firefighters' Pension Scheme 1992 continues in effect for firefighters who were serving before that date and who wish to remain members of that Scheme.
+The NFPS is also now a closed scheme. - 1.2 The NFPS is a statutory, public service pension scheme made under section 34 of the Fire and Rescue Services Act 2004.
 Unlike occupational pension schemes in the private sector, it does not have trustees.
 Also, it does not have the usual type of pension fund found in the private sector which uses investments to help meet its liabilities.
-Although each fire and rescue authority is required to maintain a pension fund which: - receives employee and employer contributions and transfer values from other schemes, and - pays out benefits and transfer values to other schemes
+Although each fire and rescue authority is required to maintain a pension fund which: - receives employee and employer contributions and transfer values from other schemes, and - pays out benefits and transfer values to other schemes - 1.3 The authority does not have the power to invest the money as would normally be the case with a pension fund.
+If the fund has insufficient money to meet all of its pension liabilities, Welsh Ministers will make up the shortfall; if the fund is in surplus, Welsh Ministers will take the excess to cover any shortfall in the funds of other authorities.

-- 1.3 The authority does not have the power to invest the money as would normally be the case with a pension fund.
-If the fund has insufficient money to meet all of its pension liabilities, the Secretary of State will make up the shortfall; if the fund is in surplus, the Secretary of State will take the excess to cover any shortfall in the funds of other authorities. - 1.4 Social Security rules can have an impact on the way pension schemes work.
-The NFPS is "contracted out" of the State Second Pension arrangements, i.e. the additional element of pension paid on top of the Basic State Retirement Pension.
-To be given contracted out status a pension scheme has to meet certain minimum requirements.
-Members of a contracted out scheme pay a lower, contracted out rate of National Insurance contributions. - 1.5 Her Majesty's Revenue and Customs give certain tax concessions to "registered" pension schemes.
+- 1.4 Her Majesty's Revenue and Customs give certain tax concessions to "registered" pension schemes.
 The NFPS is such a scheme.
-This means that contributions paid and benefits accrued, provided they are within certain limits, are exempt from tax charges. - 1.6 Like all other pension schemes, the NFPS must comply with Pension Acts although, as a public service scheme, it is exempt from some requirements.
+This means that contributions paid and benefits accrued, provided they are within certain limits, are exempt from tax charges. - 1.5 Like all other pension schemes, the NFPS must comply with Pension Acts although, as a public service scheme, it is exempt from some requirements.

 - 2.1 Governance requirements are set out in the Public Service Pensions Act 2013 puts in place the legislative framework for the new governance arrangements for public services pension schemes.
 This includes the establishment of a "Local Pension Board".
-Due to the devolved nature of Firefighter pension schemes under the Public Service Pensions Act 2013 the Welsh Ministers are the Responsible Authority for the new Firefighter Pension Scheme in Wales. - 2.2 When the new Firefighters' Pension was originally established it covered the whole of the UK.
+Due to the devolved nature of firefighter pension schemes under the Public Service Pensions Act 2013 the Welsh Ministers are the Responsible Authority for the new Firefighter Pension Scheme in Wales. - 2.2 When the New Firefighters' Pension was originally established it covered the whole of the UK.
 Within Wales the scheme date is set as 2007.
-South Wales Fire & Rescue Authority is the responsible Scheme Manager for the Firefighters' Pension Scheme 2007. - 2.3 The Local Pension Board is responsible for the governance and scrutiny for the Fire & Rescue Authority's management of the new Firefighters' Pension Scheme 2007 and must report significant issues, breaches or conflicts of interest to the Scheme Manager. - 2.4 Attached at Appendix 1 a summary of the Key features of the Fire Pension Scheme 2007.
+South Wales Fire & Rescue Authority is the responsible Scheme Manager for the Firefighters' Pension Scheme 2007. - 2.3 The Local Pension Board is responsible for the governance and scrutiny for the Fire & Rescue Authority's management of the new Firefighters' Pension Scheme 2007 and must report significant issues, breaches or conflicts of interest to the Scheme Manager. - 2.4 Attached at Appendix 1 a summary of the Key features of the Fire Pension Scheme 2007